 Also read: The best Android emulators for PC and Mac

-- Give the administrator permission when asked.
-It will run in a terminal window as well, asking you Y/N as yes or no for installing specific components.
-We need all three components, so press Y and then the Enter key for all three — install ADB and Fastboot, install ADB system-wide, and install Drivers.
+Download the 15-second ADB Installer here.
+Extract and run the installer.
+Give the administrator permission when asked.
+It will run in a terminal window, asking you Y/N as yes or no for installing specific components.
+We need all three components, so press Y and the Enter key for all three — install ADB and Fastboot, install ADB system-wide, and install Drivers.
 The driver installer will pop up as a separate window, which you have to follow to finish the installation.

 What Android apps can you get on Windows 11?

 With the sideloading method, it’s more or less the same issue.
-You will not be able to install apps that require Google Services, or have split installation files with .APKM extension.
-However, you can install a lot more than 50 apps this way, provided you can find the APK file.
+You will not be able to install apps that require Google Services or have split installation files with an APKM extension.
+However, you can install more than 50 apps this way, provided you can find the APK file.

 Benefits of running Android apps on Windows 11